vpulim/node-soap/Readme.md

     </wsse:Security>
 </soap:Header>
 ```
-### WSSecurityCertWithAuth
+### WSSecurityCertWithToken

 WS-Security X509 Certificate support.
-Just like WSSecurityCert, except that it accepts and the input properties as a single object, with two properties added `username` and `password`.
+Just like WSSecurityCert, except that it accepts the input properties as a single object, with two properties added `username` and `password`.
 Which if added, will add a UsernameToken Element to the xml security element.

 ``` xml
 <wsse:UsernameToken>